Cedar Ridge Elementary

 Students should walk quietly in the halls and not disturb other students' learning.

 Students should use a quiet voice in the restroom and not use it as a play area.
 In order to maintain a healthy and clean area, students should flush the toilet, wash their hands with soap and water, and put paper towels in the trash can.
-It is important for our school health safety that students wash their hands frequently.

-Students will be expected to go outside for lunch recess unless the weather/air quality is bad.
+Students will be expected to go outside for lunch recess unless the weather/air quality is poor.
 Good behavior is expected during all recess times.
 Students should obey the aides’ requests and line up quickly and quietly when their class is called in.

 Students are expected to sit quietly with their teacher in an assigned area and pay attention.
 They should applaud at appropriate times, and not yell rude things or boo.
 Whistling, shouting, screaming, or stomping is not appropriate unless instructed to do so by the performer or the teacher.